jrdh/blorp/README.md

 # blorp
-A 'bridge' that allows socket.io websocket connections to be used from (currently) Python via redis and node.js.
+A 'bridge' that allows socket.io websocket connections to be used from other programming languages via redis and node.js.
-Uses redis and Python's asyncio module.

 ## Todo
 - implement instance switching (i.e. when a python instance shuts down, move the messages to another one if there is one)